-Up to 20% (i.e., 75 hours) of direct contact hours may be obtained through CS methods.
+At the discretion of the graduate program, up to 75 direct contact hours may be obtained through CS.
 Only the time spent in active engagement with CS may be counted.
 CS may include the use of standardized patients and simulation technologies (e.g., standardized patients, virtual patients, digitized mannequins, immersive reality, task trainers, computer-based interactive).
 Debriefing activities may not be included as clinical clock hours.
-Although several students may observe a clinical session at one time, clinical practicum hours should be assigned only to the student who provides direct services to the individual receiving services or the individual's family.
-Typically, only one student at a time should be working with a client in order to count the practicum hours.
-Several students working as a team may receive credit for the same session, depending on the specific responsibilities that each student is assigned when working directly with the individual receiving services.
-The applicant must maintain documentation of their time spent in supervised practicum, and this documentation must be verified by the program in accordance with Standards III and IV.